yasutakatou/goTrust/README.md

         [-trust=trusts config file)] (default "trust.ini")
 ```

+note) The options marked with ★ can be specified from v0.2.

 ## -allowOverride

 This option is **allow overwrite** the information of just connecting client if it already exists in trust.ini.<br>
 <br>
 note) This is useful if you want to use it to restart the agent in regularly.

+## -ApiPassword

+The password to be specified when calling the API.

+note) We will consider encrypting it in the future.

+## -api

+Port number to use for the API.

 ## -auto